 Yes another lake.
 Each of these lakes is beautiful in its own way.
 I haven’t visited all these lakes in one trip but it depends on your tastes, if you like nature you can visit them all.
 If you get bored you can choose some lakes and alternate some city visits as you might risk of getting fed up of seeing lakes.
 I would rather visit 10 lakes than stay in cities, but that’s me!
 Anyway Lago Maggiore is another huge lake to the west of Milan.

 A good base for your day trip is Stresa which easily reachable both by car and by train (1 hour away).
 The uniqueness of this lake are the islands in front of Stresa – Le isole Borromee.
 These tiny islands are owned by the Borromeo family and hence the name.
 There are ferries which can take you around and on the islands with spectacular views of the surrounding mountains to accompany you along your trip.
 I visited Isola dei Pescatori and Isola Bella.
 The latter has a large privately owned palace which covers most part of the island, however you can go inside as well (however I did not go inside).
 The gardens seem beautiful.
 On Isola dei Pescatori you can roam around along the numerous souvenir shops and restaurants.
 There is also a small beach on the western most part of the island.
-I visited on a gloomy winter day and it was raining so my photos are crappy.

 For some nice images of Lago Maggiore and other northern Italy lakes you can check out Kerry Murray blog.